Canon 200D vs Olympus E-M5

 Body comparison: Canon 200D vs Olympus E-M5

 The physical size and weight of the Canon 200D and the Olympus E-M5 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 is somewhat smaller (4 percent) than the Canon 200D.
 Moreover, the E-M5 is markedly lighter (6 percent) than the 200D.
 It is noteworthy in this context that the E-M5 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.